Family and domestic violence

 Keeping safe online

-Private browsing or incognito mode is a feature you can enable in any web browser to prevent others who use the same computer from being able to view your web history, downloads, autofill and dialog box information.
-It can be used if you want your browsing activities kept private, and you are concerned about safety and privacy.
+Private browsing or incognito mode is a feature you can enable in any web browser to prevent others who use the same computer from viewing your web history, downloads, autofill and dialog box information.
+You can use it if you want your browsing activities kept private, and you're concerned about safety and privacy.

 - Google Chrome - browse in private with incognito mode